BenTracyDotCom/JHADigitizer/README.md

 ### Spin up the frontend manager:
 Start the Vite/Vue frontend with ```npm run dev```
 ## Navigate to 'localhost' to view the app!
+## To run tests in the development environment:
+From root directory: `vendor/bin/sail test`